In kindergarten, Lucine had three dreams.

 Armenia: A Rugged Land, an Enduring People (Dillon Press/Simon & Schuster.)

 Since then, Lucine has devoted her time to promoting books, writing, making art, and caring for her family.
 Publishing her new book, The Greedy Sparrow: An Armenian Tale (Marshall Cavendish), allowed her to honor her ancestors by retelling a fable that had been passed down in her family for generations.
+Her newest publication, Perspectives from Exile, examines Lucine's political cartoons which chronicles the intergovernmental relationship between Armenia, Turkey and the United States of America, the history of the Armenian Genocide, and the persistent denial of those crimes against humanity of over one hundred years ago.
 To learn more about Lucine's published works, visit the Books link on this website.
 Still more articles by Lucine are available in her archive (Please note that some material there relating to the Armenian, Assyrian and Greek Genocides may be too graphic for children.)
 You may view her political cartoons here.

 Lucine and her husband, fellow Armenian-American writer, David B. Boyajian, live and work in Massachusetts and New Jersey.